 Benefits of Having Two Hearing Aids

 Since the brain localizes sounds by listening from both sides, it is often helpful to wear hearing aids in both ears or to buy a full pair of hearing aids.
 When talking with people seated on either side of you, your brain has to take in sounds from both directions and decide which way to turn to listen.
 With only one hearing aid, the volumes may be different in both ears and the brain may get confused about where the sound is coming from.

 Additionally, the hearing aid can not only amplify but also clarify the sounds.
 It’s like changing the bass levels on your stereo to better understand the lead singer’s lyrics.
-The proper volume levels in both ears helps with comprehending the sounds, not just making them louder.
+The proper volume levels in both ears help with comprehending the sounds, not just making them louder.

 Hearing aids can also prevent further deterioration in the ear.
 By wearing hearing aids in both sides, further damage cannot be done.
 Also, when one ear is able to hear better than the other, it tends to overcompensate and the hearing can become weaker on one side.
-Hearing aids in both ears allows for an evenness across both ears.
+Hearing aids in both ears allow for evenness across both ears.